Top 10 Misconceptions About London Demystified for Travelers

 4 No‑Go Zones

-Just to prove it, a British man accepted a Reddit challenge to walk through one of these rumoured areas while drinking a bottle of wine.
-Unsurprisingly, nothing happened to him.[7]
+To prove the point, a British Redditor accepted a challenge to stroll through one of these alleged zones while sipping a bottle of wine.
+Unsurprisingly, nothing dramatic occurred, further debunking the sensational claim.

 3 The Underground Is The Only Way To Travel